CSCfi/csc-user-guide/docs/accounts/how-to-create-new-user-account.md

-# Creating new user account
+# How to create new user account

 There are three different types of user account that you can get for
 CSC: ordinary accounts for general use (which you can get with or